 The nurse motioned for her to stand off to the side by his head, a mop of shaggy black hair almost obscuring the small tattooed outline of a leaf on his ear.
 She fluffed the pillow instinctively, causing the nurse to smile ruefully before gesturing for her to back up further.
 She carefully, almost painstakingly, poured a glittering, blood-red goop on her hands, then reached for his feet and began rubbing them with the mysterious liquid.
 Nothing happened for close to an hour; she just kept rubbing them, all the way up to the ankle.

 And then a flash of light.
-Selle was set to grumble about seeing nothing of importance and not being warned of the brightness, but the nurse had already moved into the washroom to clean up.
+Selle was set to grumble about not being warned of the brightness, but the nurse had already moved into the washroom to clean up.

 His toes began to move around.
 Selle moved farther down, to about his waist, and watched him, seemingly gaining range of motion from the feet first and so on, finally up to his head.
 His skin was tinged, looking much ashier than it had earlier, but his eyes glowed fiercer, as if all the skin pigment was concentrated in those blue orbs.
 She hadn't noticed the glass of water on the nightstand earlier, but now passed it along, watching him struggle to grasp it the first time – did his hand go through it?
 Nonsense – and then grabbed it almost firmly.
 Gratitude was written everywhere.
 Even his toes looked thankful.